adimahalwal/InvisibleHand/README.md

   })

   # Display summary results

+output$results <- renderPrint({ ... }):

+This function generates a print output for display in the UI.
+Run the Simulation:

+results <- run_simulation(): Calls the reactive simulation function to get results. model <- results$last_model: Retrieves the last fitted model from the simulation (if stored).
+Print True and Estimated Values:

+cat("True Intercept (beta_0):", input$beta_0, "\n"): Prints the true intercept (user-specified). cat("Mean of Estimated Intercepts:", results$mean_beta_0, "\n"): Prints the mean of estimated intercepts across all simulations. cat("Standard Deviation of Estimated Intercepts:", results$sd_beta_0, "\n\n"): Prints the standard deviation of estimated intercepts.
+For beta_1 (slope):
+Similar cat statements display the mean and standard deviation for beta_1 estimates.
+For beta_2 (second slope):
+If procedure2 is not selected, displays mean and standard deviation of beta_2 estimates.
+Display the Last Model Summary:

+if (!is.null(model)) { print(summary(model)) }: If a model is available, it prints a detailed summary of the last model, including estimates, standard errors, t-values, and p-values for each coefficient.

   output$results <- renderPrint({
     results <- run_simulation()
     model <- results$last_model  # Retrieve the last fitted model